alexei-led/aws-mcp-server/README.md

 Security is paramount when executing commands against your AWS environment.
 While AWS MCP Server provides functionality, **you are responsible** for configuring and running it securely.
 Please adhere strictly to the following:

-**1. Recommended Deployment: Docker Container**
+### 1. Recommended Deployment: Docker Container

-*   **Isolation:** Running the server inside a Docker container is the **strongly recommended and default** deployment method.
+- **Isolation:** Running the server inside a Docker container is the **strongly recommended and default** deployment method.
 Containerization provides crucial filesystem and process isolation.
 Potentially destructive Unix commands (like `rm`, `mv`) executed via pipes, even if misused, will be contained within the ephemeral Docker environment and will **not** affect your host machine's filesystem.
 The container can be easily stopped and recreated.
-*   **Controlled Environment:** Docker ensures a consistent environment with necessary dependencies, reducing unexpected behavior.
+- **Controlled Environment:** Docker ensures a consistent environment with necessary dependencies, reducing unexpected behavior.

-**2. AWS Credentials and IAM Least Privilege (Critical)**
+### 2. AWS Credentials and IAM Least Privilege (Critical)

-*   **User Responsibility:** You provide the AWS credentials to the server (via mounted `~/.aws` or environment variables).
+- **User Responsibility:** You provide the AWS credentials to the server (via mounted `~/.aws` or environment variables).
-*   **Least Privilege is Essential:** The server executes AWS CLI commands *using the credentials you provide*.
-It is **absolutely critical** that these credentials belong to an IAM principal (User or Role) configured with the **minimum necessary permissions** (least privilege) for *only* the AWS actions you intend to perform through this tool.
+- **Least Privilege is Essential:** The server executes AWS CLI commands _using the credentials you provide_.
+It is **absolutely critical** that these credentials belong to an IAM principal (User or Role) configured with the **minimum necessary permissions** (least privilege) for _only_ the AWS actions you intend to perform through this tool.
-    *   **Do Not Use Root Credentials:** Never use AWS account root user credentials.
+  - **Do Not Use Root Credentials:** Never use AWS account root user credentials.
-    *   **Regularly Review Permissions:** Periodically audit the IAM permissions associated with the credentials.
+  - **Regularly Review Permissions:** Periodically audit the IAM permissions associated with the credentials.
-*   **Impact Limitation:** Properly configured IAM permissions are the **primary mechanism** for limiting the potential impact of *any* command executed via the server, whether intended or unintended.
+- **Impact Limitation:** Properly configured IAM permissions are the **primary mechanism** for limiting the potential impact of _any_ command executed via the server, whether intended or unintended.
 Even if a command were manipulated, it could only perform actions allowed by the specific IAM policy.

-**3. Trusted User Model**
+### 3. Trusted User Model

-*   The server assumes the end-user interacting with the MCP client (e.g., Claude Desktop, Cursor) is the **same trusted individual** who configured the server and provided the least-privilege AWS credentials.
+- The server assumes the end-user interacting with the MCP client (e.g., Claude Desktop, Cursor) is the **same trusted individual** who configured the server and provided the least-privilege AWS credentials.
 Do not expose the server or connected client to untrusted users.

-**4. Understanding Execution Risks (Current Implementation)**
+### 4. Understanding Execution Risks (Current Implementation)

-*   **Command Execution:** The current implementation uses shell features (`shell=True` in subprocess calls) to execute AWS commands and handle Unix pipes.
+- **Command Execution:** The current implementation uses shell features (`shell=True` in subprocess calls) to execute AWS commands and handle Unix pipes.
 While convenient, this approach carries inherent risks if the input command string were manipulated (command injection).
-*   **Mitigation via Operational Controls:** In the context of the **trusted user model** and **Docker deployment**, these risks are mitigated operationally:
+- **Mitigation via Operational Controls:** In the context of the **trusted user model** and **Docker deployment**, these risks are mitigated operationally:
-    *   The trusted user is assumed not to provide intentionally malicious commands against their own environment.
+  - The trusted user is assumed not to provide intentionally malicious commands against their own environment.
-    *   Docker contains filesystem side-effects.
+  - Docker contains filesystem side-effects.
-    *   **Crucially, IAM least privilege limits the scope of *any* AWS action that could be executed.**
+  - **Crucially, IAM least privilege limits the scope of _any_ AWS action that could be executed.**
-*   **Credential Exfiltration Risk:** Despite containerization and IAM, a sophisticated command injection could potentially attempt to read the mounted credentials (`~/.aws`) or environment variables within the container and exfiltrate them (e.g., via `curl`). **Strict IAM policies remain the most vital defense** to limit the value of potentially exfiltrated credentials.
+- **Credential Exfiltration Risk:** Despite containerization and IAM, a sophisticated command injection could potentially attempt to read the mounted credentials (`~/.aws`) or environment variables within the container and exfiltrate them (e.g., via `curl`). **Strict IAM policies remain the most vital defense** to limit the value of potentially exfiltrated credentials.

-**5. Network Exposure (SSE Transport)**
+### 5. Network Exposure (SSE Transport)

-*   If using the `sse` transport (which implies a network listener), ensure you bind the server only to trusted network interfaces (e.g., `localhost`) or implement appropriate network security controls (firewalls, authentication proxies) if exposing it more broadly.
+- If using the `sse` transport (which implies a network listener), ensure you bind the server only to trusted network interfaces (e.g., `localhost`) or implement appropriate network security controls (firewalls, authentication proxies) if exposing it more broadly.
 The default `stdio` transport does not open network ports.

-**6. Shared Responsibility Summary**
+### 6. Shared Responsibility Summary

-*   **AWS MCP Server provides the tool.**
+- **AWS MCP Server provides the tool.**
-*   **You, the user, are responsible for:**
+- **You, the user, are responsible for:**
-    *   Running it within the recommended secure Docker environment.
+  - Running it within the recommended secure Docker environment.
-    *   Providing and securely managing **least-privilege** AWS credentials.
+  - Providing and securely managing **least-privilege** AWS credentials.
-    *   Ensuring only trusted users interact with the server/client.
+  - Ensuring only trusted users interact with the server/client.
-    *   Securing the network environment if applicable.
+  - Securing the network environment if applicable.

 By strictly adhering to Docker deployment and meticulous IAM least-privilege configuration, you establish the necessary operational controls for using the AWS MCP Server securely with its current implementation.

 ## Integrating with Claude Desktop

-### Configuration
+### Setup

 To manually integrate AWS MCP Server with Claude Desktop: